Incorporating Procedural Fairness in Flag Submissions on Social Media Platforms: Components of Flagging Design

 \subsection{Moderator Type}

 After users submit a flag for moderation, it undergoes assessment by either a human or automated moderator \cite{pan2022comparing, seering2020reconsidering} who evaluates whether the flagged content should be kept on the site or sanctioned.
-Platforms hire either third-party contractors to serve as commercial content moderators~\cite{gillespie2018custodians,roberts2016commercial} or rely on end-users to serve as volunteer moderators~\cite{jhaver2019human,matias2019civic} to review flagged posts.
-Automated mechanisms to evaluate flagged posts typically use hashing technology or natural language processing tools to identify rule violations in the posted text, images, and videos~\cite{chandrasekharan2019crossmod,diaz2021double}.

-While human moderators are better equipped to understand the cultural nuances and context of posts \cite{zhou2023cobra}, automated moderation can minimize delays by taking immediate action and addressing the challenges of scale \cite{chandrasekharan2019crossmod}.
 Several studies indicate a preference among users for human decision-makers over AI counterparts due to perceptions that humans can better recognize emotions~\cite{lyons2022s, wojcieszak2021can}.
-Further, \citet{pan2022comparing} found that users perceive moderation decision-making from a human expert panel as more legitimate than decisions made by paid platform reviewers or algorithms.
 However, some research suggests that whether a moderator is human or AI does not significantly affect perceptions of fairness~\cite{jhaver2019did}, transparency \cite{ozanne2022shall, gonccalves2021common} and trust \cite{molina2022ai} in moderation decisions.

 Though these prior studies explore how the choice of AI versus human decision-makers shapes user perceptions of moderation outcomes, we know relatively little about how different types of moderators impact user participatory processes like flagging.
-In addition, prior research has mainly focused on users' perceptions when provided with moderation information alongside decision outcomes \cite{pan2022comparing, jhaver2019does, molina2022ai}.
-In contrast, our study examines the impact of revealing moderator information \textit{before} decision-making.
 We investigate how different scenarios in flagging mechanisms involving three types of moderator information (human, bot, not specified) affect users' perceptions of the fairness of flag review.